By Sara El Halabi

 Today, topaz is abundantly used in Georgian jewelry.

 Some feminine stones, such as Moonstone, Selenite, and Rose Quartz, embody the gentle and nurturing nature of the divine feminine.
 Meanwhile, smoky quartz focuses on the forest’s wild, wise, and healer woman, who is connected deeply with Mother Nature.

 Smoky quartz highlights this energy, which rests inside you and helps develop it.
 Sleeping with smoky quartz or using it daily can help unleash your natural, intuitive spirit.

 Smoky quartz was associated with gods that represent darkness, such as Hecate, and some Celtic gods, such as Dubh and Crom, the goddess of the Dark Moon.
 It also represents the harvest festival of Samhain.

-Royal families during the Victorian era used the smoky quartz as the jewelry for mourning after the loss of a loved one.
+Royal families during the Victorian era used smoky quartz as jewelry for mourning after the loss of a loved one.
 Queen Victoria was known to wear smoky quartz after her husband’s death to represent her grief.

 People also believe this gemstone protects against psychic attacks.

 Mystic Rainbow Quartz